I. Welcome

 Any act that is a violation of or an attempt to violate the Student Code of Conduct or university processes may establish cause for disciplinary action by the university.
 Acts committed before admission or enrollment may subject students to disciplinary action by the university.
 Notification to students will be either hand delivered, sent by certified mail, and/ or sent via Florida Tech university email.
 Students are responsible for reading all communications from university administration, faculty and staff sent to their @my.fit.edu email address.
 It is important that all students check their email at this address daily.

-1. Any individual member of the university community may initiate a review of an incident for potential disciplinary proceedings for an alleged violation of the Student Code of Conduct or student violation of other University policies or guidelines.
+- Any individual member of the university community may initiate a review of an incident for potential disciplinary proceedings for an alleged violation of the Student Code of Conduct or student violation of other University policies or guidelines.
 The complaint should be submitted in writing to the Student Conduct Office within thirty days of the date the complainant became, or should have become, aware of the identity of the party alleged to be responsible for the incident, however, this timeline may be extended at the discretion of the Director of Student Conduct.
-(The sexual harassment policy/Title IX policy should be consulted as to the appropriate timeline for such matters).
-Despite an individual waiting longer, it becomes harder for university officials to obtain information and witness statements and to make determinations regarding alleged violations.
-Though anonymous complaints are permitted, doing so may limit the University’s ability to investigate and respond to the complaint.
-Those who are aware of the misconduct are encouraged to report it as quickly as possible to the Office of Student Conduct and/ or Campus Security.
+(The Sexual Harassment Policy/Title IX policy should be consulted as to the appropriate timeline for such matters).
+It is recognized that delays make obtaining information such as witness statements in support of an investigation into the allegations.
+Though anonymous complaints are permitted, they may limit the University’s ability to investigate and respond to the complaint and, the hearing officer/board will take into consideration that there is no one to respond to inquiries into the allegations by the respondent.
+Those who are aware of misconduct are encouraged to report it as quickly as possible to the Office of Student Conduct and/ or Campus Security.

-2. After a preliminary investigation, the Director of Student Conduct or designee determines if there is sufficient information to initiate disciplinary proceedings.
+- After a preliminary inquiry, the Director of Student Conduct or designee determines if there is sufficient information to initiate disciplinary proceedings.

-3. If it is determined that there is sufficient information, the designated Conduct Officer initiates disciplinary proceedings by sending a predetermined outcome or disciplinary notice to the student or student group and may request an intake interview (opportunity to be briefed on policy and procedure before delving into allegation).
-Failure to respond within 5 business days will result in the matter being referred to the appropriate conduct hearing board.
+- If it is determined that there is sufficient information, the designated Conduct Officer initiates disciplinary proceedings by sending a predetermined outcome (in minor cases [e.g., noise violation], this is a letter in response to which a student may accept the warning and/or nominal fine or request a full review in accordance with this policy) or a disciplinary notice (regarding the allegations and the resolution process that is being engaged) to the student or student group and may request an intake interview (opportunity to be briefed on policy and procedure before the resolution process is engaged).
+Failure to respond within five (5) business days will result in the matter being referred to the appropriate conduct hearing board.

-16. The Student Conduct Office will inform the student of the decision regarding the appeal in writing.
-This decision by the Vice President of Student Affairs & Dean of Students is the university’s final decision.
+- The Student Conduct Office will inform the student of the decision regarding the appeal in writing.
+This decision by the Dean of Students is the university’s final decision.

 E. Deviation from Disciplinary Procedure & Finality Statements